bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Quantitative MRI maps are calculated from multiple anatomical images with varying MRI acquisition parameters.
 These `grouped scan collections` are then processed to derive `qMRI maps`.
-Alternatively, grouped scans may be collected to enhance certain contrast features, such as to calculate a weighted average of multi-echo gradient echo (`ME-GRE`) images to improve segmentation algorithms.
+Alternatively, grouped scans may be collected to enhance certain contrast features, such as to calculate a weighted average of multi-echo gradient echo (`MEGRE`) images to improve segmentation algorithm outputs.

 The contrast characteristics change with varying acquisition parameters across `grouped scan collections`.
 Therefore, despite being desired for naming, it is not tenable to label all the members of a `grouped scan collection` with one conventional MRI suffix label (eg: `T1w` or `T2w`).
 For example, increasing the flip angle (FA) of a spoiled gradient echo acquisition (while keeping all other parameters constant) increases T1-weightning.
 When a group of images are acquired in this fashion with varying FA, those with low FA are more predominated by `PDw` and `T2starw` effects than those with higher FA (more `T1w` effects).